martiniu/star_trees/README.md

 # star_trees
 I make infinite star trees

-The main method allows you to decide how many star groups you want, and how much spacing you want between each group.
+Main method uses these two methods to create the star tree.
+It then uses a separate method to print it. makeStars() - amount of stars you want to make orderStars() - amount of blank space between each star group